gvsu-cis350/base/docs/software_requirements_specification.md

     4. The game shall load within forty seconds of startup.
     5. The game shall save progress within twenty seconds of clicking "Save".
     6. The game shall load chat history within 5 seconds of the "History" button being clicked.
+    7. The custom animation that plays after a "favorable" dialogue option is chosen will last no longer than 2 seconds.
 2. Story Interaction
     1. The content of response dialogue shall be relevant to responses chosen by the player.
     2. Romanceable characters shall have unique responses to player chosen dialogue options.
 3. Character Customization
-    1. The player shall have the options of “she/her”, “he/him”, or “they/them” as personal pronouns to choose from.
+    1. The player shall have the options of “she/her”, “he/him”, or “they/them” as personal pronouns to choose from when prompted.
-    2. The game shall change the player’s stats based on answers to the game’s personality questionnaire.
+    2. The game shall update the player’s stats based on answers to the game’s personality questionnaire.
 4. User Interface
     1. A custom animation shall display when the player selects a "favorable" dialogue option.
     2. Characters shall have unique character sprites.